A man’s home is his castle, and while a moat around it might require a permit, a swath of green, however, does not.

 Any one of these will be a good reason for lawn aeration, but aeration is also recommended if there is soil layering.

-This means when the fine-textured soil that comes with imported sod is on top of the coarser soil.
+This means that the fine-textured soil that comes with imported sod is on top of the coarser soil.

 Proper aeration helps to break up this layering, enabling water to flow freely through the soil and reach the grassroots.

 The growing season is the right time for lawn aeration.

 This is when the grass is able to heal and fill in any open area more efficiently.

 Lawn aeration for cool-season grass is better done during early spring or fall, while those using warm-season grass should try lawn aeration during late spring.

 Plug Aerator vs. Spike Aerator

 There are two main tools used for lawn aeration – plug aerator and spike aerator.